Fevermap/fevermap/api/README.md

 At the time (2020-03-22) the Debian based api container won't get built on RHEL/CentOS likely due kernel vs. userland mismatch.
 The build will fail with addgroup lock problem.
 I verified this works on Fedora 31 and 32 beta.
+The Dockerfile.openshift is fixed to work both older and newer kernels.

 For the rest of the guides, you can pretty much just replace docker command with podman.